cerebral-legacy/cerebral-website/app/markdown/doc_advanced_2.md

 Go to *localhost:3000* in your browser and the Cerebral demo application will appear.

 #### Best practices
 The **cerebral-cli** is not opinionated.
 It only gives you the most basic Webpack workflow which has the ability to proxy requests to your backend of choice, for example a Node server as we do in the demo application.
-There are a million ways to configure your project and we will not interfere with that.
-If you want to create a universal application Cerebrals architecture with a decoupled view supports that, but exactly how you want implement it is up to you.
+There are a many ways to configure your project and we will not interfere with that.
+If you want to create a universal application Cerebral's architecture with a decoupled view supports that, but exactly how you want to implement it is up to you.